CINELOGUE LET IT BE

 Spring and summer, 1974.
-These releases had the same insert as the original using yellow paper.
+These releases had the same insert as the original, using yellow paper.
 The jacket usually had the Fish drawing on the back.
 The first label was yellow with a black pirate design.
-Once the green label with a black pirate was introduced in summer 1974, the two labels were jumbled to differentiate the discs.
+After the green label with a black pirate was introduced in summer 1974, the two labels were jumbled to differentiate the discs.

 Late, 1974 or early 1975.
 This release had the insert in "rainbow" color; the discs had blank white labels.

 1975 - 1976.
 The records released in 1975 had an insert in smaller size, yellow, grey or pink with black printed title; the labels were the King Kong or the small Godzilla.
-Often one record had the King Kong label and the other record the Godzilla label with the indication Side 3 / Side 4.
-An interesting release, that can be dated to early 1975, has disc 1 with the rarely used labels with stamped 1 / 2 side indications, and the disc 2 with the usual yellow labels with small Godzilla.
-In 1976 the records had the red label with black pirate, and the insert was again yellow full size, printed red as in the first issues.
+Often one record had the King Kong label and the other record the Godzilla label, with the indication Side 3 / Side 4.
+An interesting release, that can be dated to early 1975, has disc 1 with the rarely used labels with stamped 1 / 2 side indications, and disc 2 with the usual yellow labels with small Godzilla.
+In 1976 the records had the red label with black pirate, and the insert was again yellow full size with red pinring, just like the first issues.

 INTEREST.
-An important release in an historical perspective.
+An important release from a historical perspective.
 The first, scarce pressing is quite interesting for collectors (***), the subsequent reissues have, as usual, less value from this point of view (**/*).